 But beware: they can also be deceptive if you take them purely at superficial value.

-This brings me to my next point, which will require a bit more digging on your part…
+This brings us to our next point, which will require a bit more digging on your part…

-2. Determine organic — versus inorganic — engagement across your competitors’ social channels.
+2. Do determine organic — versus inorganic — engagement

 It’s a quandary companies need to be aware of when doing a competitive analysis and a good question that certain social platforms have been slow to address since social clout can equal revenue — especially when it comes to influencers.